 • Candidates must have U.S. citizenship.
 Dual citizens are welcome to apply.

 • Candidates with a permanent resident card in Mexico are not eligible to apply.

 • Course will be taught in English.
 Spanish is NOT required for eligibility; however, candidates should be able to manage daily life in Mexico.

 • Grant is ONE semester, typically five months to begin in Fall or Spring depending on the university.

-• Candidates should list university of preference, but SHOULD NOT seek letter of affiliation from the university.
+• Candidates may list a university of preference, but SHOULD NOT seek a letter of affiliation from the host university.

 • Only disciplines requested by universities eligible to apply